-In order to meet its strategic financial goals of achieving a positive adjusted operating margin, preserving cash position, maintaining bond rating and continuing investments for future growth, the University embarked on a transformational budget program in fiscal year 2017.
-The goal of the program is to reduce spending by \$45 million by the fiscal year 2020 by reducing centrally allocated budgets, establishing expense limit on noncentral spending and setting revenue targets.
-The University is also engaged in developing a 5-year operating budget with key stakeholders as well as financial metrics to evaluate its debt capacity and affordability with those strategic goals in mind.
+In order to meet its strategic financial goals of achieving a positive adjusted operating margin, preserving and improving cash position, maintaining bond rating and continuing investments for future growth, the University embarked on a transformational budget program in fiscal year 2017.
+The goal of the program is to control costs and expand revenue streams by reducing centrally allocated budgets, establishing expense limits on non-central spending and setting revenue targets.
+The University has also developed a 5-year operating plan that is updated quarterly, as well as financial metrics to evaluate its debt capacity and affordability with those strategic goals in mind.